MYavuzYAGIS/Automotive-Cybersecurity/Protocols.md

 Derived from CAK used to encrypt data as mentioned earlier.

+**Within each Secure Association, `replay protection` can be performetd by checking the Packet Number field of SecTAG header agaisnt the packer number locally stored since ehac macsec packet has a uniqe sequential packet and each packet number can be used only once.**

 A `Key Server` generates SAK.
 If you have if you have one switch connected to another switch on ethernet link and MacSec is enabled on this switch, one of these switches will be a Key Server.
 You can either configure one of these switches as higher priority to make it key server